cwbicknese/hello-world/README.md

 # hello-world

 My name is Chris Bicknese.
-I am a Software-Engineering student at FGCU.
+I am a Software-Engineering student.

+This is a test for the tutorial.